panther-labs/panther/docs/gitbook/operations/runbooks.md

  * Failed events will go into the `panther-alerts-queue-dlq`.
 When the system has recovered they should be re-queued to the `panther-alerts-queue` using the Panther tool `requeue`.

 ## panther-alert-forwarder
+The `panther-alert-forwarder` ddb table is updated conditionally when new policies have a violation or a time limit has been exceeded.

+ Failure Impact
+ * Processing of alerts could be slowed or stopped if there are errors/throttles.

+## panther-alert-forwarder
 The `panther-alert-forwarder` lambda reads from the ddb stream for the table `panther-alert-forwarder` and sends them to the `panther-alerts-queue` sqs queue.

  Failure Impact
  * Failure of this lambda will stop delivery of alerts to destinations.
  * There will be no data loss until events are purged from the ddb stream (24 hours).

-## panther-alert-forwarder
-The `panther-alert-forwarder` ddb table is updated conditionally when new policies have a violation or a time limit has been exceeded.

- Failure Impact
- * Processing of alerts could be slowed or stopped if there are errors/throttles.

-## panther-alert-merger
-will be removed before v1

 ## panther-alert-processor
 This lambda reads events from the `panther-alert-processor-queue`